withastro/astro.build/src/content/themes/simplexity.md

 ---
 title: "Simplexity"
-description: "The ultimate blog template for anyone looking to own a clean, elegant and fully-functional blog website that supports dark mode with multiple demo pages."
+description: "Simplexity - A blog website theme built with Astrojs and Talwind CSS for a blor or your personal website"
 image: "/src/content/themes/_images/simplexity-hero.webp"
 images: []
 author: